Skip to content

 In November 2024, the festival announced that there were to be two new Festival Patrons and a new logo, naming the festival The du Maurier Fowey Literary Festival.
 The new Patrons are Christian Browning – Film Director and Photographer, son of Daphne du Maurier and Iain Dale - British broadcaster, author, political commentator and former publisher and book retailer.

 We can now confirm that the dates of the next Fowey Literary Festival are 1st - 9th May 2026.
-We will bring you news of what you can look forward to and link you with the festival website so that you can be completely up to date with all festival news.
+We will bring you news of what you can look forward to and link you with the festival website so that you can keep up to date with all festival news.